Bhushan0246/C_lang/README.md

 # C Programming
-A repo completely for C language and its projects soource files.
+A repo completely for C language and its project's source files.